UGA Cooperative Extension is a collaboration between UGA CAES and UGA FACS.

 Pesticide Applicator Licensing:

-Other Farm Resources
+Local Farm Resources

 Commercial & Professional Services

-Local Agricultural and Environmental Associations
+Local Agricultural Associations

-Diagnostic Services*
+Local Diagnostic Services*

-Soil Testing1
+Soil Testing

 Determining the fertility level of a soil through a soil test is the first step in planning a sound lime and fertilizer program.
 Most Georgia soils are low in pH and/or one of the essential plant nutrients.
 Therefore, to maintain normal plant growth, lime and fertilizer must be applied in sufficient quality to meet the crop requirement.
-A SOIL TEST is the best means available to determine this requirement.
+A soil test is the best means available to determine this requirement.

-**Effective January 1, 2009 testing prices will be as follows for Bartow County residents.
+Effective January 1, 2026 testing prices will be as follows for Bartow County residents.

-Water Testing1
+Water Testing

 • All well water samples should be collected from the first draw of water out of the kitchen faucet or from the faucet used most often for drinking.
 A first draw water sample is collected (after a minimum of 6 hours, but not more than a 12 hour period) during which time there was no water usage from that faucet prior to sampling.
 Either early morning or evening upon returning from home are the best sampling times to ensure a good sample.
 Place a clean sample container below the faucet and gently open the cold water tap to fill sample bottles.
 At least a 1 pint (500 mL) is needed for most samples.
-Water Sampling Instructions

 • Expanded Water Test..........................$65.00 per sample (includes postage):